Ashley Graham Pulls Down Pants, Shows Off Baby Bump & Underwear In Candid Instagram Video

 “You literally made this look yours over the course of an hour #trendsetter,” Ashley’s personal trainer, Kira Stokes, wrote, with 512 people hitting the “Like” button on her reply.

 Fans who want to see more of Ashley and her jaw-dropping baby bump photos can follow the model on Instagram.
-So far, the proud mamma has been very open about her pregnancy and fans can expect more captivating updates to come.
+So far, the proud mama has been very open about her pregnancy, and fans can expect more captivating updates to come.